 - Any Fruit

-- Corn Thins, Rice Cakes, or Ryvita can be a great alternative to bread.
+- Corn Thins, Rice Cakes, or Ryvita can be a great alternative to bread, it’s not totally wheat free, but it’s a good option.

 - Nuts and Raisins make good snacks (a palm full, not a big bowl full!)

-- Couscous, wild/brown rice, new potatoes (lower sugar) and sweat potatoes are great alternatives to wheat
+- Couscous, wild/brown rice, new potatoes (lower sugar) and sweet potatoes are great alternatives to wheat based carbohydrates.

 - Use herbs, coconut, olive oil and butter for ‘sauce’ and taste instead of mayonnaise, tomato ketchup and jar sauces.